Opportunities in Science

 Individuals gain direct experience in all aspects of a research project, from researching the primary literature to sampling design, collecting and analyzing data, and presenting at a final symposium.

-Learn about their projects and experiences first-hand in this Student Blog Series, launched in the summer of 2022.
+Learn about the projects and experiences of past students in the Student Blog Series.